Comparing Travel Credit Cards

-In addition to the $300 annual travel credit, there is also a 50,000-point sign-up bonus after $4,000 spend in the first 3 months from account opening.
+In addition to the $300 annual travel credit, there is also a 50,000-point sign-up bonus after $4,000 spend in the first 3 months from account opening (which comes to $750 when those points are redeemed for travel through the Ultimate Rewards portal).
 There are other travel features such as up to $100 application fee credit toward Global Entry or TSA Pre-Check and access to more than 1,000 airport lounges worldwide.

 What are travel credit cards and how do they work?

-Everybody would love to use their credit cards to earn a free spring trip, but it's rarely that simple.
+Everybody would love to use their credit cards to earn a free summer vacation, but it's rarely that simple.
 Before you apply for a travel rewards credit card, there are several things that you need to understand, including: